AP-NORC Poll: Trump not boosted by strong American economy

 Associated Press reporters Carrie Antlfinger in New Berlin, Wisconsin, and John L. Mone in Houston contributed.

 The AP-NORC poll of 1,116 adults was conducted June 13-17 using a sample drawn from NORC’s probability-based AmeriSpeak Panel, which is designed to be representative of the U.S. population.
 The margin of sampling error for all respondents is plus or minus 4 percentage points.
-Respondents were first selected randomly using address-based sampling methods and later were interviewed online or by phone.
+Respondents were first selected randomly using address-based sampling methods and were interviewed later online or by phone.

 Online: